Inksem

 Backing up a website is like making copies of your important papers.
 If something goes wrong, you still have a copy to use.
 Doing regular backups means you’re always ready, just in case.
 If your website is busy, with new things added daily, you should back up every day.
 If it doesn’t change much, then maybe every week is enough.
 It’s a simple way to avoid big headaches.

 Watching over your website is also important.
 It’s like having a night guard for a shop.
-Website monitoring tools workday and night, checking everything.
+Website monitoring tools work day and night, checking everything.
 If they find something odd, they let you know.

 This way, if someone tries to break into your website, you can stop them before they do any harm.
 It’s a smart way to know if there’s any danger, even before it becomes a big problem.